Skip navigation

 Speaker biography

-John Unsworth is currently the Deputy Faculty Pro Vice Chancellor for the Department of Nursing, Midwifery and Health at Northumbria University, he has worked in Higher Education since 2007 and has held posts at the Higher Education Academy, University of Sunderland and at previously at Northumbria University.
+John Unsworth is currently the Deputy Faculty Pro Vice Chancellor for the Faculty of Health and Life Sciences not for the department of Nursing, Midwifery and Health, he has worked in Higher Education since 2007 and has held posts at the Higher Education Academy, University of Sunderland and at previously at Northumbria University.
 John’s research relates to patient safety and workforce development, with a specific focus on competence.

 John has a background in primary and community care having been a Nurse Director in a geographically large Primary Care Trust in England.
 From 2001 to 2007 John was professional lead for nursing, allied health, and adult social care / social work within Northumberland NHS Care Trust.
 Until 2018 he was Board Nurse on NHS Northumberland Clinical Commissioning Group.
 During the pandemic he has worked for NHS Test and Trace and as a Clinical Contact Caseworker, as well as delivering Covid-19 vaccines in Primary Care.